We are extending the deadline to April 15th to sign up for ENGAGE. More below.

 For a while we’ve been exploring what best practices look like for our pastors.
 We have regulations for ministry that provide ethical and ministry boundaries.
 But what about ongoing education?
 Engaging with affinity groups about pastoral ministry?
 Getting healthy physically, emotionally and spiritually?
 There’s much that can’t be regulated around pastoral ministry; but there is much that should be part of our culture of sharpening our tools and gifts.
 As pastors, our aim must be at becoming the best pastor that God has called us to be.
 The health of our churches depend on it.
 The growth of the kingdom here in Atlantic Canada is essential to having healthy and effective pastor leaders of all ages and demographics.

-We’re excited to officially launch ENGAGE – a best practices guideline for pastors.
+We’re launching ENGAGE – a best practices guideline for pastors.
 It’s a voluntary program for CBAC pastors.
 It’s designed to help you self-evaluate in the areas of Spiritual, Emotional, Physical and Leadership Health.
 You’ll have opportunities for reading, self-reflection and time with an evaluator of your choosing to discuss areas needing growth and attention.

 Over the past eighteen months, we have been refining this model with a small test group of pastors and are pleased with what we are offering you.